ajessu/jobeet-docs/en/starting-up-the-project.rst

 In this book, you will never see statements like those as we will write tests, error handling, validation code, and be sure we develop a secure application.
-That's because symfony is about code, but also about best practices and how to develop professional applications for the enterprise.
-We will be able to afford this luxury because symfony provides all the tools needed to code these aspects easily without writing too much code.
+That's because Symfony2 is about code, but also about best practices and how to develop professional applications for the enterprise.
+We will be able to afford this luxury because Symfony2 provides all the tools needed to code these aspects easily without writing too much code.

-Validation, error handling, security, and tests are first-class citizens in symfony, so it won't take us too long to explain.
+Validation, error handling, security, and tests are first-class citizens in Symfony2, so it won't take us too long to explain.
 This is just one of many reasons why to use a framework for "real life" projects.